ImaledoShalom101/TEAM/README.md

 ### License Information

-This incomplete codebase, and the project as a whole, is subject to license, and completely restricts use, plagiarism, and any other actions which breaks its copyright.
+This incomplete codebase, and the project as a whole, is subject to license, and completely restricts use, plagiarism, and any other actions which break its copyright.
 [Read through the license](/LICENSE) by clicking here.